thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game ships are in *ships.dat* file which is in *data* directory.
+- To remove existing ship from game, you can delete it from *ships.dat* or in modification file add tag `ship` with attribute `remove` which value will be index of ship to remove.

 ### Ship data structure
 - Each ship is between `ship` tags.
 Attribute `index` is a index (it can be